 European School foreign language curriculum is established under the Common European Framework of Reference for Languages with 6 language levels: A1, A2, B1, B2, C1, C2.
 The same framework is used for French and German internationally recognized exams.

 The French and German exams take place in April and May.
-The English exam takes place in May/June and November/December.

 1. French – DELF